wailmardini/OOP-Workshops/WS02/readme.md

 Each DNA strand is between 100 to 1000 characters.

-The number of DNA strands in the data file is could be millions.
+The number of DNA strands in the data file could be millions.
 This amount is different in each data file.

 Your responsibility is to write a library of functions in a module called "DNA" that can support the main program provided to have the following execution outcome: